spardoel/Sign-language-recognition/README.md

 2. Run the model in real time using a live video from my webcam.

 Blog posts 1 - 4 are related to Phase 1.

+1. Introduction
+2. Building a basic CNN model
+3. Testing the model
+4. Improving the model

 The following code files contain the code for this phase:

 ```